pedrro/SeleniumGrid-Docker/README.md

 # SELENIUM-GRID + DOCKER-COMPOSE

-That is an example of how to use selenium-grid + docker-compose.
+That is an example of how to use selenium-grid + docker-compose + JUnit to run tests in parallel.

 ## Running